 The captain's chair can be adjusted fore and aft.
-Pull the lever on the side seat and slide the seat fore or aft.
-Make sure the lever and seat are rested in their detents before getting underway.
+Pull the lever beneath the seat and slide the seat fore or aft.
+Make sure the seat is rested in its detent before getting underway.

 HELM SEAT ELECTRIC SLIDE OPERATION (OPTIONAL)